madx/elfi/docs/guide.md

 # Using elfi

-This guide details the basic concepts of *elfi* and it's usage.
+This guide details the basic concepts of *elfi* and its usage.

 ## Basic concepts